DistantaOjha/Compiler-Implemention/README.md

 Full Compiler Implemention for a custom programming language (MiniPython) using Flex/Bison parser/scanner.

-MiniPython is a Python like programming language which runs on jvm.
+MiniPython is a Python like programming language which runs on Java Virtual Machine.
 It is written on a file with .mipy extension.
 It scans and parses the MiniPython program and wrties the JavaByteCode equivalent of the program in .class file.

 **Features**